a2stuff/a2d/res/notes/testplan.md

 * Select a folder in the list box.
 Verify that the Open button is not dimmed.
 * Select a non-folder in the list box.
 Verify that the Open button is dimmed.
 * Navigate to the root directory of a disk.
 Verify that the Close button is dimmed.
 * Open a folder.
-Verify that the Close button is dimmed, that there is no selection, and that Open is dimmed.
+Verify that the Close button is not dimmed, that there is no selection, and that Open is dimmed.
 Hit Close until at the root.
 Verify that Close is dimmed.
 * Verify that dimmed buttons don't respond to clicks.
 * Verify that dimmed buttons don't respond to keyboard shortcuts (Tab for Change Drive, Control+O for Open, Control+C for Close).